Djibouti entry requirements for Libya passport holders

 Frequently asked questions

-No, the visa on arrival is not extendable.
-You must leave before it expires.
-If you need to stay longer, you'd have to exit and re-enter, or check with the immigration office in Djibouti City for any special arrangements.
+No, the e-visa is not extendable.
+You must leave Djibouti before the visa expires.
+If you need to stay longer, you'll have to exit and re-apply for a new e-visa.

 Official sources